-These tips were featured in the Wired UK September magazine on page 82.
+These tips were originally featured in the Wired UK September 2011 magazine on page 82.
 Click the image for a larger view.

 This has always surprised me because I’ve managed to keep my data roaming costs to an absolute minimum (often zero) by following a few rules – summarised below.
 Hopefully by crafting this post I can help others keep their data roaming costs to a minimum.

 Perhaps my surprise at the high roaming costs experienced by others should be tempered with the fact that mobile phone companies don’t publish many of these tips – they would much rather you use your home carrier for data when you are overseas and incur large roaming bills.

 I’ve held international roles since 2004, and always seem to come in with the lowest mobile phone bills for any company I have worked for, even with extensive travel that has seen me visit 90 cities in 31 countries, flying over 2.6 million kilometres according to my Tripit profile.

 On a work trip to Istanbul over several days in 2007, many of my team with Blackberries turned in £1,000 mobile bills.

 What had transpired was of course their handset was “always on” checking for mail 24 hours a day and therefore racking up expensive data roaming charges along the way.